 - Credit reporting — NetCredit will report your payment history to two of the three major consumer credit bureaus.
 If you’re making your payments on time and in full, this may help you build your credit.

 - Loan cancellation — If you believe you’ve made a mistake by applying for a NetCredit personal loan, NetCredit’s My Choice Guarantee gives you a window to cancel your loan.
 You have until 6 p.m.
-EST on the business day after funding to rescind the loan and return the funds.
+Eastern time on the business day after funding to rescind the loan and return the funds.

 Who a NetCredit loan is good for